 How Lyle and Larnelle Foster Envisioned a Brighter Future for Springfield

-At Think Summit on January 12, the father-son duo discusses what led them to Springfield and how to truly think big.
+At Think Summit on January 12, the father-son duo discussed what led them to Springfield and how to truly think big.

 Only a true visionary can look at a condemned building without a back wall and see a gold mine of opportunity.
 That's what Lyle Foster saw when he first visited Commercial Street more than a decade ago.
 Once again a booming district, C-Street is home to many Springfield institutions such as Big Momma's Coffee and Espresso Bar, which Lyle owns, and it's because of people like Lyle and his son, Larnelle.